Reinforced Learning

-Artificial Intelligence uses three basic ways on which machines learn: supervised learning, unsupervised learning, and reinforcement learning.
-In general, they are called learning paradigms.
+Artificial Intelligence uses three basic methods for machine learning: supervised learning, unsupervised learning, and reinforcement learning.
+In general, these methods are called learning paradigms.

-The choice of the learning paradigm is determined by the specific task.
-We choose supervised learning for the classification and regression task.
-Cluster identification or anomaly detection are typical tasks that could be solved within the unsupervised learning paradigm.
+The learning paradigm chosen is determined by the specific task at hand.
+We choose supervised learning for classification and regression tasks.
+Cluster identification or anomaly detection are typical tasks that can be solved within the unsupervised learning paradigm.
 The primary goal of reinforced learning is to create software agents that can automatically interact with an environment, learn from it, and determine the optimal behavior in order to optimize its performance.
-In this article, we will consider a reinforced learning paradigm in detail.
+In this article, we will discuss reinforced learning paradigms in detail.

 Reinforcement learning is a goal-oriented algorithm.
-Let’s describe shortly how it works.
+Let’s describe how it works briefly.
 The machine has an explicit goal, for example, a checkmate in chess.
-Also, we set the rules of the game (pieces movements, castling, and so on).
+Also, we set the rules of the game (pieces’ movements, castling, and so on).
 Then, the machine has to choose actions to win the game.
-During learning, a computer explores an environment (in our case is a chessboard with pieces) and tries different actions to influence the environment (pieces movements).
-Each action of the machine produces certain reward, for example, machines receive a high reward for capturing an opponent’s piece and a small reward for the regular piece’s movement.
-In this way, the machine learns the strategy that dictates the best movements at the current state.
-So, the machine interacts with the environment and observes the result of its actions, learns from it and changes its behavior in response to received rewards.
+During learning, a computer explores an environment (in our case, a chessboard with pieces) and tries different actions to influence the environment (pieces’ movements).
+Each action of the machine produces a certain reward - for example, machines receive a high reward for capturing an opponent’s piece and a small reward for the regular piece’s movement.
+In this way, the machine learns the strategy that dictates the best movements for the current situation.
+So, the machine interacts with the environment and observes the result of its actions, learns from it and changes its behavior in response to the rewards received.
 We can say that a reinforced learning machine learns from its mistakes.

 Reinforced learning has roots in behavioral psychology.
 This kind of learning is very close to the way in which humans and animals learn.

 In comparison to other types of learning paradigms, reinforcement learning takes place in between supervised and unsupervised learning.
-In reinforced learning, the machine doesn’t know which actions are correct or incorrect, as it is in supervised learning, but it “knows” whether it does a good job or not due to reward.
-Also, reinforced learning is different from unsupervised learning since it is not trying to find hidden patterns but trying to maximize a reward instead.
+In reinforced learning, the machine doesn’t know which actions are correct or incorrect (as is the case in supervised learning) but it “knows” whether it does a good job or not due to the resulting reward.
+Also, reinforced learning is different from unsupervised learning, since it is not trying to find hidden patterns, but rather trying to maximize a reward instead.
 So, it is a kind of semi-supervised method.

 Elements of Reinforcement Learning